foundation/foundation-emails-template/README.md

 ## Manual email tests (config.json)

 Similar to the Litmus tests, you can have the emails sent to a specified email address.
 Just like with the Litmus tests, you will need to provide AWS S3 account details in `config.json`.
 You will also need to specify to details of an SMTP server.
+The email address to send to emails to can either by configured in the `package.json` file or added as a parameter like so: `npm run mail -- --to="example.com"`

 ```json
 {